ohjay/ohjay.github.io/cs61a/02-presentation-slides.md

 ---

 <p>
-    Consider yourself lucky if you missed the actual presentation!
+    For anyone who was mysteriously absent during the actual presentation. :)
 </p>

 <hr class="overarching" />